nabeelfarooqui98/hackathon-agent-app/README.md

 # ToolMind

-ToolMind is an advanced AI agent orchestration platform that enables the creation and management of AI agents with tool-using capabilities.
+ToolMind is a simple AI agent orchestration platform that enables the creation and management of AI agents with tool-using capabilities.
 It provides a user-friendly interface for building, configuring, and interacting with AI agents that can leverage various tools to perform complex tasks.

+*This project was created for learning purposes.*

 ## Features